What You Need to Know About Insurance Policy Processing Clerk

 Job Outlook for Insurance Policy Processing Clerks

-There were about 308,500 jobs for Insurance Policy Processing Clerk in 2016 (in the United States).
+In the United States, there were 308,500 jobs for Insurance Policy Processing Clerk in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Policy Processing Clerk by 2026.
-The BLS estimates 35,600 yearly job openings in this field.
+There will be an estimated 35,600 positions for Insurance Policy Processing Clerk per year.

 The states with the most job growth for Insurance Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Insurance Policy Processing Clerk ranges between $27,540 and $60,500.
+The typical yearly salary for Insurance Policy Processing Clerks is somewhere between $27,540 and $60,500.

 Insurance Policy Processing Clerks who work in District of Columbia, Connecticut, or Massachusetts, make the highest salaries.